linuxtim/SARS-CoV-2-Deactivator/UK-Face-Mask-Appeal.md

 ***The six most suitable mask types / models will be tested.***

-If your mask is suitable, we will ask you to ship it direct to the researcher at **Institute of Occupational Medicine**, Edinburgh.
+If your mask is suitable, we will ask you to ship it direct to the researcher at **Institute of Occupational Medicine**, Edinburgh, for testing towards the end of next week.

 ***Please do not send any masks yet, just email the make/model details***.